tahoma2d/tahoma2d/doc/how_to_build_macosx.md

 ### Configure build for QT version

-Edit the `/Users/yourlogin/Documents/opentoonz/toonz/sources/CMakeLists.txt` file at line 160 (64-bit OS) or 172 (32-bit OS) and modify the root path for the QT lib directory
+Edit the `/Users/yourlogin/Documents/tahoma/toonz/sources/CMakeLists.txt` file at line 160 (64-bit OS) or 172 (32-bit OS) and modify the root path for the QT lib directory

 If you installed QT using `brew`, you can get the version and path to use with: `$ brew info qt`.
 The lib path will look something like this: `/usr/local/Cellar/qt/5.12.2/lib`
 If you downloaded the QT installer and installed to `/Users/yourlogin/Qt`, your lib path may look something like this: `~/Qt/5.12.2/clang_64/lib` or `~/Qt/5.12.2/clang_32/lib`

-### Configure environment and Build OpenToonz
+### Configure environment and Build Tahoma

 1. Create the build directory with the following:
 ```
-$ cd ~/Documents/opentoonz/toonz
+$ cd ~/Documents/tahoma/toonz
 $ mkdir build
 $ cd build
 $ export PKG_CONFIG_PATH="$PKG_CONFIG_PATH:/usr/local/opt/jpeg-turbo/lib/pkgconfig"